What Is Internet of Things (IoT) Security?

 • Credential-based attacks: Using stolen login IDs and passwords is a popular method for hackers because many people’s logins are already floating around online thanks to massive data leaks such as Collection #1.
 Once a business’s smart device’s application layer is breached, hackers can access any device connected to the network.

 • Data theft and exposure: Adding IoT devices to your home or office will introduce more potential entry points for hackers to access data.
 This increases the risk of personal information being stolen and exposed on the internet.
-A recent example of this is when hackers used Amazon’s Alexa to issue self-commands allowing the attackers to control smart lights, buy items on Amazon, and tamper with calendars.
+A good example of this is when hackers used Amazon’s Alexa to issue self-commands allowing the attackers to control smart lights, buy items on Amazon, and tamper with calendars.

 • Incorrect device management and configuration: Similar to the above, the more devices and accounts you add, the greater the chance of reusing passwords and usernames.
 Companies often ship IoT devices with default logins that should be changed during their setup.
 However, a survey of CIOs and IT managers showed that almost 50% of them allowed IoT devices onto their corporate network without changing the default passwords.